People's Justice Party (Malaysia): Origins

-Founding
+Founding and early history (1998–1999)

-Once Anwar had been detained, the Reformasi movement continued to develop, with "Justice for Anwar" remaining a potent rallying call.
-Before his arrest, Anwar had designated his wife, Wan Azizah Wan Ismail, as the successor of the movement.
-Wan Azizah developed an enormous following, attracting thousands to her speeches.
-For a time, these followers held massive weekend street demonstrations, mostly in Kuala Lumpur but also occasionally in Penang and other cities, for "keadilan" (justice) and against Mahathir.
-During Anwar's police custody on September 1998, he was assaulted by then Inspector General Abdul Rahim Mohd Noor causing a black eye; the imagery of the black eye was adopted as a rallying symbol of demanded justice by his followers and eventually the party flag –jocularly known as the Bendera Mata Lebam ("Black Eye Flag")– designed by artist Syed Ahmad Syed Jamal.
+The Reformasi movement continued to develop despite Anwar's detention, with "Justice for Anwar" remaining a potent rallying call.
+Before his arrest, Anwar had designated his wife, Wan Azizah Wan Ismail, as his successor to lead the movement.
+Wan Azizah went on to develop a formidable grassroots following, attracting thousands to her speeches and drawing frequent parallels to Corazon Aquino of the Philippines.
+For a time, these followers held massive weekend demonstrations, primarily in Kuala Lumpur but occasionally in Penang and other cities, demanding "keadilan" (justice) and Mahathir's resignation.
+During Anwar's police custody in September 1998, he was beaten by Inspector-General of Police Abdul Rahim Mohd Noor.
+The resulting imagery of Anwar's black eye became a rallying symbol for justice and eventually inspired the flag of his new political party.
+Jocularly known as the Bendera Mata Lebam ("Black Eye Flag"), the flag was designed by artist Syed Ahmad Syed Jamal.